JediahDizon/GroceryCo/README.md

 ## Documentation
 ### Overview
 This system is based off the MVC pattern and has a Controller class that connects the View and the Model together.
 The Controller passes around a Product object that contains information about the product being scanned including it's UPC, Name, Price, and Discount if applicable.
-That product can be used to Show/Add/Modify/Delete the same product from the Model that connects to a Database (SQLite).
+That product can be used to Show/Add/Modify/Delete the same product from the Model that connects to a Database.

+### Dependencies
+- SQLite - A serverless database used for storing Business Objects.

 ## Install
 There's no installation necessary for this.
 To run the application, follow these steps: